“The best light-as-air chocolate mousse made with simple ingredients! So rich and creamy, you won’t believe how easy it is to make!”

 Watch me make this chocolate mousse from start to finish!

 My husband and I will be celebrating our 20th wedding anniversary this year.
-I know you’re wondering how on earth could that be possible when I’m like…barely 25 right?!
+I know you’re wondering how on earth that could be possible when I’m like…barely 25 right?!
 Yeah, I know, it’s crazy!

-Well, out of all of these years together we’ve never really done anything extravagant for our anniversary.
-It falls right smack dab in the middle of holidays, birthdays, and exhaustion so we usually find great joy in just staying home and ordering in.
+Well, out of all of these years together, we’ve never really done anything extravagant for our anniversary.
+It falls right smack dab in the middle of holidays, birthdays, and exhaustion, so we usually find great joy in just staying home and ordering in.

 easy chocolate mousse